-The line between substance abuse and addiction runs a bit thin, but it is there even though many people use these terms as if they are interchangeable.
-Though there’s a difference between abuse and addiction, that doesn’t mean someone who is abusing drugs or alcohol doesn’t need intervention or even professional help in seeking a sober lifestyle.
+The line between substance abuse and addiction runs a bit thin, but it is there – even though many people use these terms as if they are interchangeable.
+Although an individual may not be “addicted” to a substance, they may require clinical intervention when struggling with substance abuse.

 What Is Substance Abuse?